The Fire Fighters (1930 film): Plot

 Mickey Mouse, Horace Horsecollar and a team of animal firefighters are sleeping in the firehouse when the alarm bell rings.
 Everyone gets dressed and heads out to a burning apartment building, where Minnie Mouse is trapped on the upper floor.
 Mickey heroically saves her using the clothesline after she passes out.
 Minnie starts regaining consciousness by the time they reach the ground and realizes who her savior is.
 The mice couple sing out each other's name, kissing and embracing each other as the film irises out.

 Production

 This film owes a debt to one of Disney's "Alice Comedies"; in the 1926 short Alice the Fire Fighter, Julius the Cat rushes to Alice's rescue when she is trapped in the burning building.
 The storyline is essentially the same in both cartoons.

 The original outline included a sequence in which Mickey Mouse plays music at the firehouse before the alarm rings; the finished cartoon begins with the fire fighters sleeping.

 The music includes a spirited rendition of the 1896 ragtime hit "There'll Be a Hot Time in the Old Town Tonight", played and sung as the fire fighters rush to the fire.

-Original prints of this film had the fire scenes tinted red.